 |15||Axis AMC||Axis Bank|

-Why is record date important in shareholder quota?
+How is record date important in shareholder quota?

 You need to have the shares in your demat account as on the record date to qualify for shareholder quota in IPOs.
 This means that you need to purchase the parent company shares couple of days in advance.

-Purchase just one share of the parent company as soon as DRHP is filed.
+Simplest hack is to purchase just one share of the parent company as soon as DRHP is filed.

 What is the maximum limit of the shareholder quota in IPOs?